SBA 7(a) vs SBA 504: Which Loan Is Right for Your Business?

 Choose the SBA 7(a) when:

-- You need working capital alongside real estate financing
+- Working capital is needed alongside real estate financing

 Choose the SBA 504 when:

-- You're buying or building owner-occupied commercial real estate
+- Buying or building owner-occupied commercial real estate

-- You want a long-term fixed rate and predictable payments
+- Long-term fixed rates and predictable payments are priorities

-- You're buying heavy equipment with a long useful life
+- Purchasing heavy equipment with extended useful life

 The Bottom Line